 Being “eligible” means soldiers and contractors get to volunteer data to enter into the VA database so they can continue to do whatever they are doing (which isn’t taking care of Veterans) affected by burn bit health issues.

-The real questions is, when are we going to start treating the root cause of these chemically induced diseases instead of over medicating our valorous heroes.
+The real question is, when are we going to start treating the root cause of these chemically-induced diseases instead of over medicating our valorous heroes.

-We need to immediately implement Veterans treatments by means of holistic and innovative healing modalities, there are various alternative and state of the art energy practices, acupuncture and herbal remedy’s.
+We need to immediately implement Veterans treatments by means of holistic and innovative healing modalities, there are various alternative and state of the art energy practices, acupuncture, and herbal remedies.

 “Caring for Veterans shouldn’t be a partisan issue, it should be an American one.” ~ Jennifer Granholm